Skip to contents

 discount_function

-Should \(k\) values be computed according to the hyperbolic, exponential, or power discount function?
-The original method uses the hyperbolic, but in principle the exponential and power are also possible (though these should be considered experimental features).
+Should \(k\) values be computed according to the hyperbolic, exponential, power, or arithmetic discount function?
+The original method uses the hyperbolic, but in principle any single-parameter discount function can also be used (though these should be considered experimental features).

 Value